Taliban: Views on bacha bazi

-The Afghan custom of bacha bazi, a form of pederastic sexual slavery and pedophilia which is traditionally practiced in various provinces of Afghanistan, was also forbidden under the six-year rule of the Taliban régime.
-Under the rule of the Islamic Emirate of Afghanistan, bacha bazi, a form of child sexual abuse between older men and young adolescent "dancing boys", has carried the death penalty.
+The Afghan custom of bacha bazi, a form of pederastic sexual slavery, child sexual abuse and pedophilia which is traditionally practiced in various provinces of Afghanistan between older men and young adolescent "dancing boys", was also forbidden under the six-year rule of the Taliban régime.
+Under the rule of the Islamic Emirate of Afghanistan, it carried the death penalty.

-The practice remained illegal during the Islamic Republic of Afghanistan's rule, but the laws were seldom enforced against powerful offenders and police had reportedly been complicit in related crimes.
+The practice remained illegal during the Islamic Republic of Afghanistan's rule, but the laws were seldom enforced against powerful offenders, and police had reportedly been complicit in related crimes.
 A controversy arose during the Islamic Republic of Afghanistan's rule, after allegations surfaced that US government forces in Afghanistan after the invasion of the country deliberately ignored bacha bazi.
 The US military responded by claiming the abuse was largely the responsibility of the "local Afghan government".
 The Taliban has criticized the US role in the abuse of Afghan children.

-Relationship with Muslim groups
+Attitudes towards other Muslim communities

 Unlike other Islamic fundamentalist organizations, the Taliban are not Salafists.
 Although wealthy Arab nations had brought Salafist Madrasas to Afghanistan during the Soviet war in the 1980s, the Taliban's strict Deobandi leadership suppressed the Salafi movement in Afghanistan after it first came to power in the 1990s.
-Following the 2001 US invasion, the Taliban and Salafists joined forces in order to wage a common war against NATO forces, but Salafists were relegated to small groups which were under the Taliban's command.
+Following the 2001 US invasion, the Taliban and Salafists joined forces to wage a common war against NATO forces.
+Still, Salafists were relegated to small groups which were under the Taliban's command.

 The Taliban are averse to debating doctrine with other Muslims and "did not allow even Muslim reporters to question [their] edicts or to discuss interpretations of the Qur'an."

+Opposition to Salafism

+Following the Taliban victory, a nationwide campaign was launched against influential Salafi factions suspected of past ties to the ISIS–K. The Taliban closed most Salafi mosques and seminaries in 16 provinces, including Nangarhar, and detained clerics it accused of supporting the Islamic State.

 Shia Islam

-Afghan Shiites were persecuted during the first Taliban rule.
-Most Afghan Shiites are members of the Hazara ethnic group, which accounts for almost 10% of Afghanistan's entire population.
-However, a few Shiite Islamists supported the Taliban rule, such as Ustad Muhammad Akbari.
-In recent years, the Taliban have attempted to court Shiites, appointing a Shia cleric as a regional governor and recruiting Hazaras to fight against ISIL-KP, in order to distance themselves from their past sectarian reputation and improve their relations with the Shia government of Iran.
-Following the Taliban's takeover of Afghanistan, reports of the marginalization and persecution of Hazaras and Tajiks began surfacing.
-On 3 July 2022, in the rural areas around Balkhab District, the Taliban committed a series of attacks against the local Shia Hazara population, including the execution of 150 civilians after long torture, playing music and dancing in Shia Mosques, Shia seminaries, and schools before turning them into military bases, killing Hazaras due to their ethnicity, seizing homes and vehicles belonging to Hazara civilians, causing hundreds of families to flee to the mountains, and not allowing aid workers to reach them - which led to the deaths of three infants.